 Seychelle with friends practicing yoga on their SUPs.

 No matter how busy you may be, you can always find time for the things that you prioritize.
 So take a look at the priorities in your life, schedule them and do your best to stick to that schedule.
 Even if it’s only once a week, every Saturday morning or Tuesday after work, carve out the time for paddling and don’t let anything else take that time slot.
-Just like forming any habit, the hardest thing to do it just to start.
+Just like forming any habit, the hardest thing to do is just getting started.

 Who says you can only SUP during the day?
 If the only free time you have is after dark, get yourself a set of waterproof LED lights for your board.
 Underwater lights and a headlamp are great additions to your SUP kit.